kaizen3031593/coal-mine/README.md

 ## How to use:

-Download this github repository and follow these steps:
+First, clone and download this github repository.
+In your downloaded github repository, you must change the configuration for `sourceAction` to match your github credentials.
+Make sure you change `owner` and `oauthToken`.

+For the `oauthToken`, you may have to manually create a new token and add it to secretsmanager.

+Next, run these commands in the terminal:

 ```
 $ npm install -g aws-cdk
-$ cdk deploy
+$ cdk deploy PipelineStack
 ```

+This will deploy the CI/CD pipeline that in turns builds and deploys `LambdaStack`.

 Make sure you have the right AWS credentials to allow the app to deploy to cloudformation.

+From here, any time you change `LambdaStack` you can commit and push your changes to Github and the Pipeline will automatically run.

 ## API endpoints:

-The result of `cdk deploy` are two API endpoints.
+The result of the pipeline is an API endpoint mapped to a lambda backend.

-The first endpoint takes in two query parameters: `name` and `food`.
+The endpoint takes in two query parameters: `name` and `food`.
 You can hit the api like this:

 ```
 https://<domain_name>.amazonaws.com/prod/?name=popeye&food=spinach